 Our geodata, found in Individual Responses and exports, derives the city, state, ZIP code or country from which a person has connected to the Internet by using their device's IP address.
+We use a third-party service called Maxmind to pull this information.
 Determining which nation a respondent came from based on their IP address is simple and usually very accurate (95%-99%) because registrars require a country name when an IP range is allocated and that information is freely available.

 Determining a location down to the city or ZIP code is less accurate and much more difficult.
 Respondents could be sharing an IP address and ISP's often base their IP addresses in the city where the company is located versus where the respondent actually is.

 For example, we are based in Boulder, Colorado and responses generated in our own offices show up in geodata approximately 2.3 miles away!

 To learn how to disable geodata collection, check out our Anonymous Surveys tutorial.